 - Advantages of Virtual Reality (VR)

-- Disadvantage of Augmented Reality
+- Disadvantages of Augmented Reality

 - Disadvantages of Virtual Reality

-- Where is Virtual Reality used?
+- Applications of Virtual Reality (VR)

 - How AR and VR work together?